воскресенье, 24 октября 2021 г.

 Friendship vs sectarianism

-I have developed a rather ambiguous attitude towards friendship.
-On the one hand, such qualities as honesty, kindness, adequacy, etc. help make friends (or rather keep them).
-But at the same time, there is an opposite tendency: educated and intelligent people, on average, are more lonely than ordinary people.
-Arthur Schopenhauer wrote about this.
+I have developed a rather nuanced view of friendship.
+On the one hand, qualities such as honesty, kindness, and adequacy help make and maintain friendships.
+However, there is an opposing trend: educated and intelligent people are, on average, lonelier than others.
+Arthur Schopenhauer (2000) wrote about this phenomenon.

-The general idea of this post can be expressed as follows: for friendship, people need common goals and hobbies, but the lower a person's level of critical thinking, the easier it is for him to end up with all sorts of erroneous goals or unhelpful hobbies, thanks to which he will unite with those like him.
+The general idea of this post can be summarized as follows: for friendship, people need common goals and hobbies.
+The lower a person's level of critical thinking, the easier it is for them to adopt various misguided goals or trivial hobbies, which help them bond with like-minded individuals.

 Schopenhauer wrote: